amaanrzv39/gitdemo/README.md

 # gitdemo
- This is a git demo file
+ This is changes in B.
- hi